jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

   (c) requiring the provision of specified information by the landlord to the tenant at the commencement of a tenancy agreement:
   (d) providing for the payment of bonds by instalments; and providing for a landlord to be indemnified or protected in some other way from any loss arising out of the failure by the tenant to pay all the required instalments:
   (da) prescribing the method by which payments are to be made to the chief executive:
-  (e) prescribing offences in respect of the contravention of or non-compliance with any regulations made under this Act, and the amounts of fines that may be imposed in respect of any such offences, which fines shall be an amount not exceeding $1,000 and, where the offence is a continuing one, a further amount not exceeding $100 for every day or part of day during which the offence has continued:
+  (e) prescribing offences in respect of the contravention of or non-compliance with any regulations made under this Act, and the amounts of fines that may be imposed in respect of any such offences, which fines shall be an amount not exceeding $1,000:
+  (eaa) prescribing persons or classes of persons for the purposes of section 5(1)﻿(y)﻿(ii):
   (ea) prescribing specified databases for the purposes of section 112C(2):
   (f) providing for such other matters as are contemplated by or necessary for giving full effect to the provisions of this Act and for its due administration.
 (2) Regulations under this section that prescribe the circumstances in which a fee may be waived or remitted in whole or in part may specify, as circumstances in which fees payable by landlords and tenants may be waived or remitted in whole or in part,—